Search

 Young people at the age of 13 can be added to the system using their own email address.
 They’ll have access to change and update their personal data.
 However we recommend young members have a guardian on the system up until the age of 18 so their parents/carer can give consent for them to attend events, make online payments and amend contact info if necessary.

-You can increase the number of records on display, but this will revert to 10 when you navigate away from the page.
-We have asked Groop if this can be changed.
+You can increase the number of records on display in your people section, but this will revert to 10 when you navigate away from the page.

 How does it work when a parent has children in different groups, or the child moves group?